secretjc/pcf/README.md

 ### tunnel file

 In the tunnel file, each line either specifies a physical tunnel or a logical sequence.
+A physcial tunnel has 4 entries in a line(source, destination, index, list of edges) and a logical sequence has 5 entries(source, destination, index, list of edges, hints).
 Note that all physical tunnels need to be specified before any logical sequence.
 For example in pcf/_data/b4/b4_cls_tunnel.tab,

 ```bash
 s t k edges